Mr-Pnut/portable-n64-toolchain/README.md

 ## Other Notes
 * Depending on your SDK your paths might not line up correctly.
 For example, I needed to rename a few libraries to lowercase because they copied over uppercase.
 In this situation, just rename the files in the n64sdk subdirectory of this project that you copied over.
 After that just do a ```docker build . -t n64``` (in the directory of the Dockerfile) to do a new build.

+* Spicy/Makemask issues: If you get an EOF error with makemask, pad your rom with ```spicy -s {mbits}```.
+I generally just pick the smallest game pak size ```spicy -s 32```.
+You get the error because makemask will read bytes 0x1000 - 0x0FF000 of the rom file, which may or may not exist if the rom is small.